A user may have one or several different roles in ConfTool. Basically, there are two different types of roles.

 Co-author [ConfTool Pro]

-If an author of a submission lists the e-mail address of his co-authors and these are already registered ConfTool users, the corresponding users automatically get the status Co-author in ConfTool Pro.
+If an author of a submission lists the e-mail address of her or his co-authors and these are already registered ConfTool users, the corresponding users automatically get the status Co-author in ConfTool Pro.
 This makes it easier to find out in which cases reviewers might have conflicts of interest.
 Co-authors may also access the submissions in which they are listed as such and will get copies of e-mails sent to the authors of contributions, for example those about the notification of acceptance.

 Please note that not each co-author automatically holds a user account in ConfTool Pro, but there is a function to generate user accounts from the data of Authors / Co-authors.